fieldtrip/website/development/integration.md

 ## Bugzilla - obsolete

-In the past we used [Bugzilla](http://www.bugzilla.org) as an "issue tracker".
-This allows to maintain and distribute to-do lists and supports the follow up communication with users that report problems or suggestions.
-Our bugzilla server is still online for reference and can be found at <http://bugzilla.fieldtriptoolbox.org>.
+In the past we used [Bugzilla](https://www.bugzilla.org) as an "issue tracker" to maintain to-do lists, distribute work, and to support follow-up communication with users.
+Our bugzilla server has been discontinued in 2024.
+The archived bug reports and discussions are still available on <http://bugzilla.fieldtriptoolbox.org>.

 ## Dokuwiki - obsolete

 In the past we used [dokuwiki](http://dokuwiki.org/) as the CMS system for our website.
+In 2018 we switched to Jekyll and GitHub.

 ## SVN - obsolete